The Netherlands embassy in Ankara, Türkiye

 The new Dutch embassy in Ankara, Türkiye, is the latest embassy building for Dutch overseas diplomatic services.
 The building features a high degree of openness and incorporates numerous sustainable features.
 The embassy in Ankara is among the largest that the Netherlands possesses.
 This new construction represents the transition towards sustainability of this era.

 The two-level office villa is set in green surroundings on a spacious site.
 The generous ground floor is uniquely open in character, with a strong relationship between indoors and outdoors.
-Thanks in part to the all-electric concept and completely solar roof with solar chimney, this is the first BREEAM Excellent embassy of the Netherlands.
+Thanks in part to the all-electric concept and completely solar roof with solar chimney, this will be an energy neutral building and the first BREEAM Excellent embassy of the Netherlands.

 Welcoming